 There are two types of low back pain: acute and chronic.
-Acute low back pain is often associated with strenuous exercise or physical activity, overexertion, incorrect body stance or faulty posture.
-This type of low back pain comes on quickly and is profound but usually presents for a short period of time.
+Acute low back pain is a common result of strenuous exercise or physical activity, overexertion, incorrect body stance, and faulty posture.
+This type of pain comes on quickly and is profound but usually presents for a short period of time.
 Chronic low back pain, on the other hand, continues in a repetitive manner.
-Any sort of motion can activate the pain and it stays relentlessly.
+Any sort of motion can activate this pain and it stays relentlessly.

 Understanding Low Back Pain

-The lower back is the most mobile region of the spine allowing movements such as turning, twisting, or bending.
-It also plays a critical role during standing, walking, jumping, and lifting.
-The lower back is a complex structure of bones, ligaments, and muscles with major nerves and joints.
+The lower back is the most mobile region of the spine allowing movements such as turning, twisting and bending.
+It also plays a critical role during standing, walking, jumping and lifting.
+The lower back itself is a complex structure of bones, ligaments and muscles with major nerves and joints.
 It connects the upper body (chest and arms) to the lower body (pelvis and legs) and is primarily comprised of vertebrae (bones of the spine) and intervertebral discs (cushions that sit between vertebrae) that bear much of the body’s weight.

-Some of the major causes of chronic low back pain include: excess body fat, spinal fracture (broken back), rupturing or bulging discs along the spine, degenerative arthritis, hip problems, kidney disease, inflamed muscles or joints, tumors, or aneurysms (click here to learn more about the major conditions associated with low back pain).
+Some of the major causes of chronic low back pain include: excess body fat, spinal fracture (broken back), rupturing or bulging discs along the spine, degenerative arthritis, hip problems, kidney disease, inflamed muscles or joints, tumors or aneurysms (click here to learn more about the major conditions associated with low back pain).

 - Key Factors to Consider Before Buying Organic Produce

 - What Every Woman Should Know Before Taking a Multivitamin

 - The Art of the Start: Run or Walk the Biggest Loser Marathon

 - The Biggest Loser Race Series: Find Your Pace and Get Healthy, One Step at a Time